akaabdullahmateen/roadmap/mechatronics/statistics/r-lang/language/index.md

 | Not Available | `NA`     | Logical | Indicates missing data values    |
 | Infinity      | `Inf`    | Numeric | Indicates real positive infinity |
 | Not-a-Number  | `NaN`    | Numeric | Indicates IEEE NaN               |

+## Objects

+An **object** is a specialized data structure provided by the R language to store data.
+There are no elementary data types in R, so all values are stored as R objects.

+The data type of an R object can be seen through the `typeof()` function, which returns the underlying type of an R object.

+In R, the language constructs, expressions, symbols, and functions are themselves objects, and can be manipulated in the same way as any other object.

+### Vectors

+A vector consists of an ordered collection of values of the same type.
+Single entities, such as `4.2`, are vectors of length 1.
+There are six types of atomic vectors: *logical*, *integer*, *double*, *complex*, *character*, and *raw*.

+### Lists

+A list consists of an ordered collection of values of any type; the elements can be a mix of objects, structures, or even lists.

+### Arrays

+### Matrices

+### Factors

+### Data frames

+## Attributes

 ## Expressions